Homoclinic intersections for geodesic flows on convex spheres: Homoclinic intersections for hyperbolic closed geodesics

 After we are done with the elliptic ones, let's move on to study the hyperbolic periodic points in $P_n(F_g)$.
-Although each point $(x,v)\in P_n(F_g)$ is fixed by $F^n_g$, the two branches of the stable (and unstable) manifolds may be switched by $F^n_g$.
-Note that $F^{2n}_g$ does fix the branches of the invariant manifolds of hyperbolic periodic points in $P_n(F_g)$ (here we emphasize the mismatch of the indices is not a misprint).
+Although each hyperbolic periodic point $(x,v)\in P_n(F_g)$ is fixed by $F^n_g$, the two branches of the stable (and unstable) manifolds of $(x,v)$ may be switched by $F^n_g$.
+A simple trick we use here is to double the iterates: the map $f=F^{2n}_g$ not only fixes each point in $P_n(F_g)$, but also fixes each branch of the invariant manifolds of the hyperbolic periodic points in $P_n(F_g)$.
+In the following we will use this pairing between $2n$-th iterate and the periodic orbits of period $n$.
 Let $\cD_n$, $n\ge 1$ be the sequence of dense subsets of $\cV_n^r$ given by Proposition \ref{dense}.
 The following lemma is proved by applying the {\it Prime End Compactification} method developed by Mather in \cite{Mat81,Mat82}, since the topology of the manifold $A_g$ is very simple.
 See also \cite{Oli1,FrLC}. \begin{lem} Let $g\in \cD_{2n}$.
-Then every hyperbolic periodic point in $P_n(F_g)$ admits some transverse homoclinic intersections. \end{lem} \begin{proof} Let $g\in \cD_{2n}$, $\gamma_g$ be the shortest simple closed geodesic and $F_g$ be the Poincare map of the geodesic flow $\phi_t$ on the Birkhoff annulus $A_g=\gamma_g\times (0,\pi)$.
+Then every hyperbolic periodic point in $P_n(F_g)$ admits some transverse homoclinic intersections. \end{lem} As we have pointed out, the index $2n$ of $\cD_{2n}$ is {\it not} a misprint. \begin{proof} Let $g\in \cD_{2n}$, $\gamma_g$ be the shortest simple closed geodesic and $F_g$ be the Birkhoff annulus map of the geodesic flow $\phi_t$ on the Birkhoff annulus $A_g=\gamma_g\times (0,\pi)$.
 For simplicity we denote $f=F^{2n}_g$.
 Note that all elliptic fixed points of $f$ are nonlinearly stable, and any two branches of the stable and unstable manifolds of the hyperbolic fixed points are either disjoint or admit some transverse intersections.